Grief and Bereavement

-Appetite changes, eating more or much less, may occur.
+Appetite changes, eating more or much less, may happen.
 Sleep may increase or decrease to the point of exhaustion.
-Survivors may detach from all those around them, including surviving siblings and spouses.
+Survivors may detach from all those around them.
+They include surviving siblings and spouses.
 However, attachment to surviving siblings may become overbearing and unhealthy to both parent and sibling.

 What are the stages of grief?

 The grieving process is very personal.
 The process will vary from person to person in terms of the order in which one experiences the stages (or phases) of grief, as well as the time it takes to go through the stages of grief.
 People who are grieving don't necessarily progress in order.
-Some people may start with anger, while others may start with denial.
-The stages of grieving aren't necessarily a one time experience.
+Some people may start with anger.
+Others may start with denial.
+The stages of grieving aren't necessarily a one-time experience.
 Often people who are grieving will cycle through the different stages more than once.
 However, each step helps with the healing process.
-Grief is usually divided into five stages:
+Grief is usually divided into 5 stages:

 Denial.
 Denial is a stage where one can try to believe that the death hasn't occurred.
 One may feel numb, or in a state of shock.
 Denial is a protective emotion when a life event is too overwhelming to deal with all at once.